parisni/mimic-omop-guidelines/01-introduction.md

 ## aim
 The multiple aims were
-- to create complete and highly detailed patient record
+- to create complete and highly detailed patient records
 - minimize costs while improving the clinical outcomes of individuals and populations thanks to observational clinical research and real time algorithms

 ## databases (7)